 CV advice for reapplying for a job vacancy

-If you decide it's worthwhile to reapply for the job, follow the expert career advice and tips below to improve your application's chances for success:
+If you decide it's worthwhile to reapply for the job, follow the expert career advice and tips below to improve your application's chances of success:

 Customise your CV and cover letter

-If you're going to take the time to apply for the job a second time, be certain to tailor your application to the specific role by highlighting your relevant qualifications and mirroring some of the language found in the job advert (this helps you get past the ATS).
+If you're going to take the time to apply for the job a second time, be certain to tailor your application to the specific role by highlighting your relevant qualifications and mirroring some of the language found in the job advert.
 This is your opportunity to spell out your qualifications for the employer – make it count!

 Reapply with the ATS in mind

 If the organisation uses an applicant tracking system to manage its online job applications, see if it provides you with the option to replace your old CV file with your new one.
 If it doesn't, you may want to use a different email than the one you used for your initial application, to avoid creating a duplicate record in the system.

 You're 10 times more likely to land the job when your CV is accompanied by an employee referral.
 Search your LinkedIn network to figure out if you know anyone who currently or previously worked at the company.
 If you find someone you know, reach out and see if they can provide you with insider tips on the company's hiring processes.
 Better yet, find out if they're willing to pass your CV along to the HR manager, or if they'll allow you to include their name in your application.

 Follow the steps above when reapplying for a job that's been reposted and your chances of getting a call back are certain to improve!